-Principal and school professional learn teams will implement and, access additional resources to build instructional capacity.
-Principals and teachers will implement effective classroom instruction and assessment to meet individual student learning through the use of the plan, act, observe, and reflect cycle.
+Principal and school multi-disciplinary learn teams will implement and, access additional resources to build instructional capacity.
+Principals and teachers will implement effective differentiated classroom instruction and assessment to meet individual student learning through the use of the plan, act, observe, and reflect cycle.

-Individual student needs: In maintaining and striving for high expectations in achievement for all learners, wrap around supports are provided to decrease barriers, in response to student needs.
+Individual student needs: In maintaining and striving for high expectations in achievement and well-being for all learners, wrap around supports are provided to decrease barriers, in response to student needs.